department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### T

 - terminal illness: a sickness that can't be cured and that will likely result in the person’s death within a short period of time.
+- Track Your Claim (use this phrasing for the blue button).
+We should reach for consistency across the site--top nav "Manage" dropdown, blue button, text links, etc.
 - trauma: an injury or deeply disturbing experience.
 - TSGLI: Servicemembers' Group Life Insurance Traumatic Injury Protection